 Health is not simply about behaviour.
 Social, environmental, economic, commercial, and cultural factors shape our health and wellbeing.
 These are called the ‘determinants of health’; they are the conditions in which people are born, grow, live, work and age.
 The determinants of health can create inequitable differences in health outcomes.

-Of these 10, the single strongest predictor of our health and wellbeing is our position on the social gradient (or the ‘social ladder’).
-Whether measured by income, education, place of residence or occupation, those people at the top of the gradient have the most power and resources, and on average live longer and healthier lives.
-Those people at the bottom have the least power and usually run at least twice the risk of serious illness and premature death as those near the top.
+One of the strongest predictors of our health and wellbeing is our position on the social gradient (or the ‘social ladder’).
+Whether measured by income, education, place of residence or occupation, those people at the top of the gradient on average live longer and healthier lives.
+People at the lower end of the social gradient have at least twice the risk of serious illness and premature death as those at the top.

-Where we are promoting health and wellbeing we need to focus on the issues most relevant to people's lives.
-For example, if a person is struggling to survive financially, is unemployed or in poor housing, then changing individual risk behaviours such as smoking, nutrition or physical activity may be a low priority for them.
-For people most vulnerable or those with complex needs, the most immediate need is usually to focus on the social determinants of health.
+When we promote health and wellbeing, we need to focus on the issues most relevant to people.
+For example, if a person is struggling, is unemployed or has poor housing, changing behaviours like smoking, poor nutrition or inactivity may be a low priority for them.
+For vulnerable people or those with complex needs, the most immediate need is usually from the social determinants of health.

 Making sure our services and programs are culturally respectful and inclusive is important to help people with their health and wellbeing.
 We also need to work in partnership with other sectors to address the broader determinants of health.